 In order to establish the proportion of household costs used by the business, you will need to work out the percentage of your property which is used for business purposes, what proportion of a utility bill that can be apportioned to business use (e.g. lighting or heating), and for how long each day the service is used for solely business reasons (for example, the business area only needs to have lighting for 50% of the day).

 What about reclaiming the cost of rent, and mortgage interest?

 Directors (and employees) can’t claim back any proportion of rent, mortgage interest, or council tax from their companies – as these costs would have been paid personally anyway.
 This is stated in HMRC EIM32815.

 Some accountants argue that sole directors should be treated the same way as sole traders (who can reclaim the costs of rent, etc.), and may encourage their clients to do so, but this is not what the HMRC rules state.

 In theory, limited company directors can charge the company ‘rent’ as a proportion of the rent or mortgage interest paid by the household, however, this rental income must be disclosed on your annual self-assessment form, and a formal contract would need to exist to cover this rental agreement.

 If you use a separate building on your residential premises, you can claim back all the costs for maintaining that building, or charge a proportion of the cost if the building has shared residential use.
 If the separate building is owned by the business, then more complex tax rules apply, as it will become a business asset rather than a personal one.

-Different rules for limited companies and sole traders
+What are the different rules for limited companies & sole traders?

 You should note that different home office expenses rules apply for sole traders and directors (employees), and if you read some of the articles discussing the subject on the web, this distinction can become blurred.
 So, make sure you check any prospective home office expense claims with your accountant before you take any action, as the rules can be complex.